Alluxio/alluxio/docs/en/compute/Spark.md

 However, if `--num-executors=2` and executors are started on `host1` and `host2`, Spark will be smart enough to prioritize placing the job on `host1`.

-### `Class alluxio.hadoop.FileSystem not found` Issues with SparkSQL and Hive Metastore
+### `Class hadoop.alluxio.dora.FileSystem not found` Issues with SparkSQL and Hive Metastore

 To run the `spark-shell` with the Alluxio client, the Alluxio client jar will must be added to the classpath of the Spark driver and Spark executors, as